-Reference:The Company revised the policy regarding decisions of the details of the compensation, etc. for each of the Directors excluding Audit & Supervisory Committee Members from the fiscal year ending March 2023, deciding that the details and calculation method for performance indicators, etc., relating to bonuses, which are monetary compensation, would retain a central emphasis on evaluation of performance in terms of consolidated business profit, etc., but would also include an evaluation by non-financial indicators (sustainability factors, etc.).
-The purpose of this change is to promote initiatives aimed at increasing corporate value over the medium to long term through increasing Directors' awareness of sustainability, and in the fiscal year ending March 2023, the Company plans to conduct an evaluation based on BEI as a non-financial indicator.
+Reference: The Company revised the policy regarding decisions of the details of the compensation, etc. for each of the Directors excluding Audit & Supervisory Committee Members from fiscal 2022, deciding that the details and calculation method for performance indicators, etc., relating to bonuses, which are monetary compensation, would retain a central emphasis on evaluation of performance in terms of consolidated business profit, etc., but would also include an evaluation by non-financial indicators (sustainability factors, etc.).
+This change is intended to promote initiatives for increasing corporate value over the medium to long term by increasing directors' awareness of sustainability, and in fiscal 2022, the Company conducted an evaluation based on BEI as a non-financial indicator.

-Building Energy-efficiency Index.
-An index for evaluating the energy-efficiency performance of buildings based on the energy efficiency standards under the Act on the Improvement of Energy Consumption Performance of Buildings (Building Energy Efficiency Act).
+Note: The Building Energy-efficiency Index is for evaluating the energy-efficiency performance of buildings based on the energy efficiency standards under the Act on the Improvement of Energy Consumption Performance of Buildings (Building Energy Efficiency Act).
 It represents the primary energy consumption standard for buildings.